Horrid-12/Snowball/README.md

 ### 🐛 Known Bugs

-* Nothing Atm
+- None at the moment

-Head Over to Releases and Download Suitable Platfrom
+Head over to [Releases](https://github.com/Horrid-12/Snowball/releases) and download the build for your platform.

 ## 📈 Status